zaknbur/Reactors/Artifical Intelligence 1_Building Software That Recognizes You/starting-site.md

 - **static/banner.jpg**, which contains the website banner
 - **static/placeholder.jpg**, which contains a placeholder image for photos that have yet to be uploaded

 > **NOTE:** We won't be focusing on working with HTML during this course.
-Again, we want to be able to focus on the code necessary for Cognitive Services.
+We want to be able to focus on the code necessary for Cognitive Services.

 ## Launch the starter site